mtumilowicz/kubernetes-workshop/README.txt

             * used for: external traffic
                 * usually in development environments
             * additionally randomly select any available port on the node/VM between 30000 - 32767
+                * expose a service on a specific port on every node in the cluster
-                * port can be specified manually, but it's problematic to check if the port is available on every node
+                    * port can be specified manually => problematic to check if the port is available on every node
-                * app can be accesses using `nodeIP:exposedPort`
+                * app can be accessed using `nodeIP:exposedPort`
                     * to get exposed port: `kubectl get service <service-name>`
             * pros: gives you the freedom to set up your own load-balancing solution
             * cons: not practical for users
-                * they need a domain name like `myapp.com` to access app
+                * they usually want to use a domain name like `myapp.com`, not ips
         * LoadBalancer
             * used for: external traffic
             * is a superset of NodePort and ClusterIP service